Lee Crooks

 As a combative defensive midfielder, Crooks made 282 competitive appearances in his playing career in the top four divisions of English football, including 251 in league competition.
 Possessing a powerful strike, he scored a total of 5 goals.
-He notably played in the Premier League for Manchester City and spent 6 years there during a turbulent period or relegations and promotions, including the 1999 Division 2 playoff final against Gillingham.
+He notably played in the Premier League for Manchester City and spent 6 years there during a turbulent period of relegations and promotions, including the 1999 Division 2 playoff final against Gillingham.
 He went on to play for Barnsley, Bradford City, Rochdale, as well as loan spells at Northampton Town and Notts County.
 He later had spells with non-league sides Guiseley and Ossett Town.

 At age 32 he embarked on a new career in the British Armed Forces, joining the RAF Regiment, the infantry unit of the Royal Air Force.

 Early life

 Crooks was born on 14 January 1978 in the city of Wakefield in West Yorkshire, England.

 Football career

 Manchester City

 Crooks was a product of the youth system at Manchester City.
 He also played for the England national football team at school level.As a club trainee, Crooks signed his first professional contract on 1 August 1994 (aged 16 years, 6 months, 18 days).
 By September 1996 he was being included in the first team squad for games by caretaker manager Asa Hartford as one of three promising youngsters.

 City were relegated to Division 1 at the end of the 1995–96 season, and two years later, again, falling to Division 2, their lowest ever level.
 Through two successive promotions however, via the play-offs from Division 2 and then by automatic promotion from Division 1, the club had returned to the Premier League in the minimum time just 2 years later, in time for the start of the 2000–01 season.

 Crooks was in the Manchester City team that won that 1999 Division 2 play off final at Wembley Stadium against Gillingham in dramatic fashion, albeit substituted on 85 minutes for Gareth Taylor.
 Having come back from a 2–0 deficit with 2 minutes remaining, City scored twice to take the game into extra time, and then after no further scores, winning the subsequent penalty shootout.

 On 26 December 2000 he went out on loan to Northampton Town.
 He made 3 appearances before returning on 23 January 2001.
 On 7 March 2001 Crooks was sold by City to Barnsley for £190,000.

 Crooks scored two goals for Manchester City, both in the league.
 It was three years before he scored his first goal, an equaliser against Chesterfield in an away game on 27 February 1999, which ended 1–1.